henriquekcloss/k6-tests/README.md

 # k6-tests
-Load/Stress tests with k6, a learning project
+Load/Stress tests with k6, a learning project.